Frequently Asked Questions - Rules and Regulations

 16. EYE PROTECTION

-Eye protection, with a suitable impact rating, must be always worn by players/referees/other staff in the game area throughout the round duration.
+Eye protection, with a suitable impact rating, must be always worn by players/referees/other staff within and around the designated area throughout the match duration.

 It is strongly advised for players to wear full frontal face protection, like a goggle system or face mask manufactured for airsoft or paintball.

-Eye protection/goggle/face mask must be always worn near and on the playing area, chronograph range area, and test firing area.
+Eye protection/goggles/face mask must be always worn near and on the playing area, chronograph range area, and test firing area.

 Self-printed or self-made masks are NOT allowed.

-Any discrepancies or point disputes are decided by the referees.
+Any discrepancies or point disputes are decided by the referees and officials.
 If the referees are uncertain, the referees may discuss with other referees and/or pause the round to refer to the recorded footage of the last round.